Handling Holiday Stress: Body Image, Food, and Drinks

 Staying Sober for the Holidays

 Sobriety can be difficult to maintain any time of year, but especially during the holidays.
 It can seem like every get-together involves some kind of alcoholic beverage.
-If maintaining sobriety is important to you, set yourself up for success as much as you can.
+The best path forward is to let people know you don’t drink alcohol.

 - Suggesting a change in venue, if someone plans a party at a bar